Prehistoricman/I2C_EEPROM/readme.md

 ## Supported EEPROMs
 Support for other EEPROMs can be added.
+See instructions in I2C_EEPROM.h.

 ### Atmel